swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 ### Additional kinds of macros

 Expressions are just one place in the language where macros could be valuable.
 Other places could include function or closure bodies (e.g., to add tracing or logging), within type or extension definitions (e.g., to add new member), or on protocol conformances (e.g., to synthesize a protocol conformance).
 A number of potential ideas are presented in the [vision for macros in Swift](https://forums.swift.org/t/a-possible-vision-for-macros-in-swift/60900).
-For each of them, we assume that the basic `macro` declaration will stay roughly the same, but the contexts in which the macro can be used would be different, as might the spelling of the expansion (e.g., `@` might be more appropriate if the macro expansion occurs on a declaration), and there would be another protocol that inherits from `Macro` in the `SwiftSyntaxMacros` module.
+For each of them, we assume that the basic `macro` declaration will stay roughly the same, but the contexts in which the macro can be used would be different, as might the spelling of the expansion (e.g., `@` might be more appropriate if the macro expansion occurs on a declaration), there would be an attribute on the `macro` declaration that indicates what type of macro it is, and there would be a corresponding protocol that inherits from `Macro` in the `SwiftSyntaxMacros` module.

 ## Revision History

 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.
   * Simplified the type signature of the `#externalMacro` built-in macro.
+  * Added `@expression` to the macro to distinguish it from other kinds of macros that could come in the future.

 * Revisions from the first pitch:
   * Rename `MacroEvaluationContext` to `MacroExpansionContext`.